 |

-I explained that we had two vegetarians and judging by the Henry VIII style devouring of Chicken legs that was taking place all around us I wasn't holding out for too much to eat.
 "No problem sir " he said to my surprise "we have pasta primavera just for you" "Cool" I cheesily replied.
 Cool?
 Where the hell did that come from? |

 The lights dimmed, trumpets heralded the start of the show and, as if it were a personal request, it began with a tumbling dwarf.
 The King walked into the centre of the arena and explained the scenario of which the plot I instantly forgot, but I understood enough to know that we were sitting in the French section and had to cheer on our handsome prince.
 We were all urged to shout "Hazaar!" and make as much noise as possible. |